 2017 Challenge 1 - Fabric choices

-In 2017, I really focused on sewing many different kinds of patterns as I crafted my self sewn wardrobe.
+In 2017, I really focused on sewing many different kinds of patterns.
 That was the major goal last year to build a fully realized self sewn wardrobe.
 I’m very proud that everyday I can and do wear a me made item and that I really have no need to buy clothing from a store.
 In fact, I don’t want to, because it would be denying myself the opportunity to explore a new pattern and I’m always looking for projects to add to the list.
 However now I have enough items for my lifestyle that really there isn’t a real reason to sew new clothing except for the opportunity to experiment with a style trend or optimize what I already have.

 One area for optimization is to improve the fabric quality when selecting textiles for my projects.
 For the past few years, Paul and I have traveled to Chicago and Los Angeles to buy fabric at fabric outlets who can sell them at “jobber” discounts.
 A jobber is someone who can buy fabric remnants (sometimes these remnants are entire bolts or rolls) from what is left over from garment manufactures and sell this fabric at a highly discounted rate (usually $1 to $3 a yard).
 Or you can also get a “bulk price” and bid to get an even steeper discount if you buy the whole roll or multiple items.